 - Personnel assisting in decontamination of emergency responders or clean-up personnel should be in PPE that is equivalent to one level below that required for the responder or clean-up personnel (e.g., if responder in Level A, then decontamination personnel in Level B).

 - OSHA Standard for General Requirements for Personal Protective Equipment, 1910.132

 - OSHA Standard for Hand Protection, 1910.138

-- Technical Links Webpages for Emergency Response, Respiratory Protection and PPE
+- Safety and Health Topics for Emergency Preparedness and Response, Respiratory Protection and PPE

 - Inspection Procedures for the Respiratory Protection Standard.

 Workplaces Where Contamination with Anthrax Spores Is Possible

 This zone is where workplace contamination is possible.
 Risk factors that should be considered in this zone include handling bulk mail, handling mail from facilities that are known to be contaminated, working near equipment such as high-speed processors/sorters that could aerosolize anthrax spores; workplaces in close proximity to other workplaces known to be contaminated; or workplaces that may be targets of bio-terrorists.